Chris Knight (anthropologist): Activism

 Initially a supporter of the Militant tendency in the Labour Party, Chris Knight was later a founder editor of the journal Labour Briefing (he remains on the board) and has a long record of political activism.
 Although sometimes described as an anarchist, Knight defines himself intellectually as working within the tradition of Marxism.

-During the 1984-1985 miners' strike, Knight was involved in setting up a group called Pit Dragon with the aim of bringing together writers and artists in support of the miners.
-Roland Muldoon of the CAST theatre company played a significant role in the organization's success, as did the children's writer Michael Rosen.
-According to the New Musical Express, writing at the time: 'Pit Dragon has managed to harness the talents of every worthwhile artist on the seamier side of the London cabaret circuit and the potential to develop into the most dynamic political/cultural organization since Rock Against Racism.'
+During the 1984–1985 miners' strike, Knight was involved in setting up a group called Pit Dragon with the aim of bringing together writers and artists in support of the miners.
+Roland Muldoon of the CAST theatre company played a significant role in the organisation's success, as did the children's writer Michael Rosen.
+According to the New Musical Express, writing at the time: 'Pit Dragon has managed to harness the talents of every worthwhile artist on the seamier side of the London cabaret circuit and the potential to develop into the most dynamic political/cultural organisation since Rock Against Racism.'
 In February 1985, the group planned an unusual way of turning a mass picket into a lively cultural occasion.
 Knight had the idea of inviting fire-eaters, tightrope walkers, poets, comedians, jugglers and musicians to meet at the gates of Neasden Power Station in Brent, North London.
 The police were warned in advance, the artists staged their performances on the picket line and not one truck even attempted to get through.
-The picket was counted a success when the power station was shut down for the entire day.
+The picket was counted a success when the power station was shut down for the day.

 Reminiscent of the carnivalesque atmosphere outside the Neasden Power Station was the mass picket held in Liverpool to celebrate the first anniversary of the Liverpool dockers' strike and lock-out which had begun late in 1995.
 Linking up with activists in the anti-car movement Reclaim the Streets, Knight used his position in the London Support Group to introduce the dockers to these 'Kill the Car' environmentalists.
 Realizing they had much in common, the two culturally different groups spent the summer of 1996 working on an ambitious plan.
 On 28 September, a 10,000 strong celebratory cultural event and street party was held on the quayside, followed at break of dawn next morning by a mass picket and symbolic roof-top occupation of what the dockers termed 'the rat house' – the Mersey Docks and Harbour Company headquarters and nearby gantries.

 For twelve months, Britain's mainstream media outlets had effectively ignored the long-running dispute.
 But the dockers' alliance with musicians and environmentalists now drew global attention to their cause, giving them new courage and inspiring them to continue their strike into its second year.
 The dispute now gathered momentum in such a way that by late January 1997, trade unionists in over a hundred ports and cities across the world had linked up with environmentalists and others in making the action global.
 In the end, the dockers' picket line proved to be not only global in reach but a record-breaker in lasting for more than two years.